Automotive Die Casting

 The demand for die casting parts for the automotive industry has been on an upward trajectory – with more companies recognizing its versatility, reliability, and accuracy.

-As a key player in the die casting industry, EKO offers innovative solutions for companies who are looking to optimize their die casting processes and reduce overall costs.
+As a key player in the die casting supplier industry, EKO offers innovative solutions for companies who are looking to optimize their die casting processes and reduce overall costs.
 As your trusted die casting company, we are well-equipped to provide you with the support you need to ensure that your project is a success.

 Aluminium is the most extensively used alloy for the construction of automobile parts due to its lightweight, which enables engineers to design parts that are not only robust but light in weight.
 Accounting for approximately 28% in the automotive sector, zinc is also seen as a popular choice.
 You may also check out our blog to learn about aluminium die casting and other manufacturing processes.

 - Engine parts: engine cylinder heads and gas engines